 - Although improved since April and May, the civilian unemployment rate continues be very high at 11.1% through June, the latest number available at press time.
 A good measure for full economic healing is when the unemployment rate gets back below 4.0% unlikely until at least late 2023.

-- The Conference Board Consumer Confidence Index rebounded in July, following a decrease in June.
-The Index now stands at 135.7 (1985 = 100), the highest level this year, up from 124.3 in June.
+- The Conference Board Consumer Confidence Index decreased in July, after increasing in June.
+The Index now stands at 92.6 (1985=100.0), down from 98.3 in June.
 This index reflects prevailing business conditions and likely developments for the months ahead.
 The monthly reading details consumer attitudes and buying intentions, from data collected by age, income, and region.

-- Corporate earnings are proving to be more resilient than expected in the second quarter with 80% of the companies reporting so far exceeding expectations.
-Better than expected earnings tend to reduce market anxieties about seesaw trade negotiations and economic growth.
+- Half way through reporting season, corporate earnings are proving to be better than expected in the second quarter with 80% of the companies reporting so far exceeding lowered expectations.
+Better than expected earnings tend to reduce market anxieties about economic conditions, national politics and international relations.

 Disclosure: This commentary reflects the opinions of Welch & Forbes based on information that we believe to be reliable.
 It is intended for informational purposes only, and not to suggest any specific performance or results, nor should it be considered investment, financial, tax or other professional advice.
 It is not an offer or solicitation.